If you’re hosted with SiteGround and looking to start a blog in WordPress, then this tutorial might help.

 - Site Name – Enter a name for your website.

-A loading bar will appear.
-Wait for the installation to complete.
+A progress bar will then appear.
+Just wait for the installation to complete.

 Thanks for reading!